Project Photos

 View project →

-Full renovation of a deteriorated glass balcony in Nottingham — new aluminium channel system, 17.5mm toughened laminated glass, stainless steel handrail, composite decking, and aluminium fascia.
+Full renovation of a first-floor balcony on a large detached property in Nottingham — frameless channel system, 17.5mm toughened laminated glass, stainless handrail, composite decking, and aluminium fascia.

 View project →